Table of Contents

 4 Natural Stimulants

 Most of us associate coffee with caffeine, for good reason.
 But it’s found in other things too, like teas and even some herbs.
+Most sports drinks are caffeine-based as well.

 According to one review: (68)